Open-Mail-dat/Code-Builder/README.md

-# Data-Types
+# Code Builder
-Base data types to be used in applicaitons using a Mail.dat.
+This code is in the early stages of development.